spenprase/spenprase.github.io/_pages/research.md

       <div class="img-col"><img src="/assets/images/Dartmouth/kettlebox_prep.JPG" alt="Kettle Lakes"></div>
       <div class="text-col">
         <h3>From ice blocks to sediment records: insights into deglacial kettles</h3>
         <p>Kettles form when buried glacial ice melts, leaving behind a depression.
-These features have major impacts on postglacial topography and the rates and processes of landscape evolution following ice retreat.
-This project uses laboratory experiments and structure-from-motion photogrammetry to study the relationships between ice burial depth, spacing, and volume with the resulting surface topography.
-We are analyzing our experimental topography results using a number of computational approaches, including Fourier transforms, and comparing our findings to real kettle landscapes in Arctic and post-glacial settings.
+These features have major impacts on postglacial topography and landscape evolution following ice retreat.
+This project uses laboratory experiments and structure-from-motion photogrammetry to study the relationships between ice burial conditions the resulting surface topography.
+We are analyzing our experimental topography results using a number of computational approaches and comparing our findings to real kettle landscapes in Arctic and post-glacial settings.
 This project is being completed in partnership with my undergraduate research student Lang Burgess (see Teaching & Mentoring page) and in collaboration with Luke Zoet at University of Wisconsin.</p>
       </div>
     </div>
   </div>